tdwg/bdq/tg2/_build_review/templates/guide/bdqtest/bdqtest-header.md

 ### 4.3 Parameterizing the Tests (normative)

-Where a Test is parameterized, a `Parameter` (e.g., `bdq:sourceAuthority`) is specified in the text of the `bdqffdq:hasExpectedResponse` data type property of the instance of the `bdqffdq:Specification` for the Test.
+Where a Test is parameterized, a `Parameter` (e.g., `bdqval:sourceAuthority`) is specified in the text of the `bdqffdq:hasExpectedResponse` data type property of the instance of the `bdqffdq:Specification` for the Test.
 Such a `bdqffdq:Specification` MUST also have a `bdqffdq:hasArgument` object property linking it to an instance of a `bdqffdq:Argument`, which MUST have a `bdqffdq:hasArgumentValue` data type property carrying the default value for the `Parameter`, and this `bdqffdq:Argument` MUST have a `bdqffdq:hasParameter` object property linking it to a `bdqffdq:Parameter`.
-The `bdqffdq:Parameter` SHOULD be a class instance in the `bdq:` namespace (e.g., `bdq:sourceAuthority`).
+The `bdqffdq:Parameter` SHOULD be a class instance in the `bdqval:` namespace (e.g., `bdqval:sourceAuthority`).

 An instance of the `bdqffdq:Specification` SHOULD have a `bdqffdq:hasAuthoritiesDefaults` data type property containing the parameters, default values, and references to resources, including API endpoints that would provide access to values in the authority.